Installing PE

 puppet_enterprise::profile::console::display_local_time

-to display timestamps in local time, with hover text showing UTC time, or"false"
+Set to true to display timestamps in local time with hover text showing the equivalent UTC time.

 puppet_enterprise::api_port